-4. Can I just turn up to any session?
+6. Can I just turn up to any workshop time/date?

-No. The Society will roll out several sessions throughout the CPD year and seating is capped per session.
-It is therefore essential that you turn up to the session that you will be allocated to.
+No. The Society rolled out several times/dates with seating capped per workshop.
+It is therefore essential that you turn up to the workshop that you are allocated to.

-No. If you attend the session to which you will be nominated you do not need to RSVP – we will have you registered.
+No. If you attend the workshop to which you are nominated you do not need to RSVP – we have you registered.

 Yes.
 The workshop content is specifically presented to elicit discussion – participants are encouraged to provide examples and to consider ways to address issues raised through the workshop content.

 The presenter of these workshops is Catherine Scott.
 Catherine is currently a member of the newly formed Wellbeing Committee of the Law Society of Tasmania and is committed to promoting and achieving a healthy and positive work culture in the Tasmanian legal profession.
 Catherine has undertaken specialised training for this Sexual Harassment and Workplace Culture Training Workshop.
 Catherine Scott has worked as a lawyer in Tasmania for almost 20 years in both private practice, including as a principal at Page Seager Lawyers and now as Head of Legal at ConMoto Group, and in the public sector as a Federal Court and Administrative Appeals Tribunal Registrar.
 Catherine specialises in dispute resolution and administrative law, and regularly acts for clients in discrimination and sexual harassment matters.
 During her time at the Federal Court and Administrative Appeals Tribunal, Catherine mediated many discrimination and sexual harassment matters.
 Catherine also developed and facilitated the Federal Court’s professional development program and mediation accreditation program.